Reporter's Notebook: Why Democrats' push for DC statehood will likely keep stalling

 In the 1990s, the D.C. city council voted to plaster the phrase “taxation without representation” across the city’s license plates.
 Residents could opt out – including then-President Bill Clinton.
 The verbiage never appeared on the presidential limo.
 The other option for the plates was the anodyne “celebrate and discover.”

-The political makeup of Washington, D.C. has been key to the statehood debate.
+The political makeup of Washington, D.C., has been key to the statehood debate.
 Washington current has about 700,000 residents, making it more populous than Vermont or Wyoming.
 Every state scores at least one House member.
 But, the new state would receive two senators - the same as California or Texas.
 And, due to the city’s progressive leanings, it’s almost a foregone conclusion that the senators would be Democrats.
 The lack of balance has concerned Republicans.

 World War II, the attack on Pearl Harbor, the Cold War, the geostrategic importance of both Alaska and Hawaii and oil reserves in the former accelerated the push for statehood in the 49th and 50th states.

 The U.S. admitted Alaska in January 1959.
-Hawaii joined in August,1959.
+Hawaii joined in August 1959.
 Many Hawaiians thought at the time that it would become the 49th state, not Alaska.
 There was a prominent record label in Hawaii called “49th State” which marketed luau music.
 But, statehood hinged on two powerful people: Senate Majority Leader and future President Lyndon Johnson, D-Texas, and House Speaker Sam Rayburn, D-Texas.
 They worked to pair the admission of Alaska with the admission of Hawaii, just months apart.

 It was a compromise, with the expectation that one state would lean toward the Democrats with the other leaning toward the Republicans.
 But, something strange happened.
 Back in the late 1950s, Alaska was supposed to be the blue state and Hawaii the red state.
 In modern days, Alaska has been more conservative and Hawaii more liberal – although both have had governors, senators and representatives of the other party, even in recent years.